wil-langford/FishFace2/README.md

 images with data to be consumed later by machine learning algorithms.
 They can also verify the accuracy of those manual tags.

+There are two primary algorithms implemented currently for automatic tagging of data.

 The preprocessing of the imagery has been automated in parallel.
-At this stage, a naive, rough orientation is available by manipulation of OpenCV-provided image moments.
+At this stage, a naive, rough orientation is available by algebraic manipulation of OpenCV-provided image moments.
 The image moments are further refined into Hu invariants, and those invariants are clustered using k-means.

-The next feature will be using the clusters to estimate the required adjustment for each "shape" the fish can assume when viewed from above.
-This adjustment will be applied to the raw orientation arrived at in the earlier stage to obtain a cooked, more accurate orientation.
+The clusters are then used to estimate the required adjustment for each "shape" the fish can assume when viewed from above.
+This adjustment is applied to the raw orientation arrived at in the earlier stage to obtain a cooked, more accurate orientation.

+This algorithm is more general than the second, but it requires a relatively large number of manual human tags to drive the clustering and subsequent stages.
+It also doesn't deal as well with fish in a flume due to water surface ripples causing segmentation issues.
+The advantages of this algorithm are its generality and relatively low CPU requirements when compared to the second.

+The second algorithm can get by with relatively few human-supplied tags, but because it uses ellipses for template matching, it's probably not suitable for locating animals that aren't roughly elliptical with tails.
+This algorithm also requires a relatively large amount of computation time to tag imagery; a cluster is recommended.

-There's a [rough video demo](http://youtu.be/WdZm49Jv0d4) of the front end of an early state of the app.
+There's a [rough and fairly old video demo](http://youtu.be/WdZm49Jv0d4) of the front end of an early state of the application.

 Thanks